osmocom/libosmocore/README.md

 There is no clear scope of it.
 We simply move all shared code between the various Osmocom projects in this library to avoid code duplication.

-The libosmcoore.git repository build multiple libraries:
+The libosmocore.git repository build multiple libraries:

 * **libosmocore** contains some general-purpose functions like select-loop abstraction, message buffers, timers, linked lists